Courses at 400 level

-Spanish 415 – Culture and Civilization of Spain: This course explores a variety of aspects of Spain's history and culture, including arts, cinema, media, contemporary and past societies, women’s history, nationalities, and minority languages.
+Spanish 415 – Culture and Civilization of Spain (3 credits): This course explores a variety of aspects of Spain's history and culture, including arts, cinema, media, contemporary and past societies, women’s history, nationalities, and minority languages.
 Students examine a rich selection of materials, including films, documentaries, tv series, social media, newspapers, plays, performances, art works, historical documents, literature, and other sources.
 Class activities and assignments are oriented to help students develop critical thinking on cultural products while improving their oral and writing skills in Spanish.
 Different instructors teach this course and therefore its specific focus varies accordingly.

-Spanish 424 – Latinx Popular Culture: This course examines the mapping of race, gender, and sexuality onto Latinx bodies in popular culture.
+Spanish 424 – Latinx Popular Culture (3 credits): This course examines the mapping of race, gender, and sexuality onto Latinx bodies in popular culture.
 Working chronologically from the early 20th century to the present, we will examine popular depictions of Latinx people in television, film, music, and print culture.
 In particular, we will analyze how moral panic has been historically displaced onto Latinx bodies—from Carmen Miranda to Alicia Machado.
 We will also consider Latinx bodies as agents of resistance to normative discourses, such as those of purity, cleanliness, and religiosity.
 Course readings and viewing will range from popular culture texts to critical readings from feminist theory, critical race theory, and queer theory.

-Spanish 456 – Spanish Translation for Community Health Services: In this course students will work in translating from English into Spanish documents for a regional community health services provider while also studying the challenges and responsibilities of working as civically-engaged volunteers in an urban community health services setting.
+Spanish 456 – Spanish Translation for Community Health Services (3 credits): In this course students will work in translating from English into Spanish documents for a regional community health services provider while also studying the challenges and responsibilities of working as civically-engaged volunteers in an urban community health services setting.
 Each week they will engage in two types of activities.
 During the first weekly sessions students will learn about the Latino community and its interactions with the healthcare system.
 They will also learn about current health disparities and the importance of linguistic and cultural competency within the healthcare system to address them.
 During the second session we will work on translating documents.

-Spanish 474 – Caribbean Spanish:Focus on the dialectal features and sociolinguistic situations related to varieties of Spanish spoken in the Caribbean.
+Spanish 474 – Caribbean Spanish (3 credits):Focus on the dialectal features and sociolinguistic situations related to varieties of Spanish spoken in the Caribbean.
 We will mainly focus on Puerto Rican, Dominican and Cuban Spanish, with the bulk of these readings being on Puerto Rican Spanish.
 Students will carry out various assignments that require them to elicit speech from native speakers of Caribbean Spanish.